Seven Sisters

 The "20-minute walk to the first sister" from Birling Gap?
 Takes most people 45 minutes because everyone stops every 50 meters for photos.
 Budget accordingly.

-Exceat parking is free but fills by 11am summer weekends.
-Birling Gap charges £5 but has more spaces.
+Exceat parking costs £3/hr and fills by 11am summer weekends.
+Birling Gap also has paid parking but with more spaces.
 Neither helps if you arrive at midday—you're stuck circling.

 Early morning mist makes stunning photos but also makes the cliff paths genuinely slippery.
 We've learned to check weather conditions before planning sunrise shoots after a near-miss incident involving wet grass and a 100m drop.